-The School is administratively organized with a Dean who is assisted by an Associate Dean for Academics, an Assistant Dean for Business Student Services, Assistant Dean for Administration and Assessment, two department chairpersons, and support staff.
-All administrative offices including departmental offices and the office of graduate programs in business are located in the Jesse H. Jones School of Business building.
+The School is administratively organized with a Dean, who is assisted by an Associate Dean for Academics, an Assistant Dean for Business Student Services, an Assistant Dean for Accreditation and Assessment, a Department Chairperson for each department, a Director of Graduate Programs, and support staff.
+All administrative offices including departmental offices and the office of graduate programs are located in the Jesse H. Jones School of Business building.